plumier/plumier/docs/refs/Generic-Controller.md

     /** other properties **/

-    @requestHook("put", "patch")
+    @preSave("put", "patch")
     async hook(){
+        // this only executed on PUT and PATCH http method before entity saved }

+    @postSave("put", "patch")
+    async postHook(){
-        // this only executed on PUT and PATCH http method }
+        // this only executed on PUT and PATCH http method after entity saved }
 }
 ```